 Other aspects of the therapy should be noted: The neurological and cerebral manifestations of B12 deficiency require dosages larger, and extending over a longer time, than to those needed to reverse hematologic effects.
 B12 therapy appears to be perfectly safe; in other words, the risk of overdose is virtually nil.
 Patients of Dr. H.L.
 Newbold in New York City injected themselves three times daily with triple-strength doses of B12 (9,000 ug/micrograms/per day) indefinitely.
 Their serum B12 levels reached 200,000 pg/ml (100 times the normal level found in newborn babies and higher), but none had any significant side effects.

 Functional vitamin B12 deficiency and Alzheimer disease

-A. McCaddon, MRCGP, B. Regland, MD PhD, P. Hudson, MSc and G. Davies, MSc — From the University of Wales College of Medicine
+A. McCaddon, MRCGP, B. Regland, MD PhD, P. Hudson, MSc and G. Davies, MSc — University of Wales College of Medicine

 A complementary model of oxidative stress induced hyperhomocystinemia is proposed by the authors.
 The hypothesis accounts for several unusual features relating to single-carbon metabolism and AD, including the absence of macrocytic anemia in these patients.
 It is suggested that cerebral oxidative stress augments the oxidation of an intermediate form of vitamin B12 generated in the methionine synthase reaction, thereby impairing the metabolism of homocysteine.
 Oxidative stress also compromises the intraneuronal reduction of the vitamin to its metabolically active state.
 Neurology, 2002